jvidalgz/aws-certified-solutions-architect-associate-notes/README.md

 * Gateway-cached volumes
 * Gateway-stored volumes
 * Gateway-virtual Tape Library (VTL)
+### Storage Gateway Exam Tips
+* File Gateway - For flat files, stored directly on S3
+* Volume Gateway
+    * Stored Volumes - Entire Dataset is stored on site and is asynchronously backed up to S3
+    * Cached Volumes - Entire Dataset is stored on S3 and the most frequently accesed data is cached on site
+* Gateway virtual Tape Library (VTL)
+    * Used for backup and uses popular backup applications like NetBackup, Backup Exec, Veeam, etc.
 ## CloudFront
 * A global CDN service.
 It integrates with other AWS products to give developers and business an easy way to distribute content to end users with low latency, high data transfer speeds and no minimum usage commitments
 * Used to deliver and entire website using a global netwotk of edge locations: